- Chart

 - Strong brand recognition and reputation for quality.

-- Experienced and dedicated workforce.
+- Experienced leadership team and operational expertise.

 Weaknesses

-- Geographic concentration of some operations.
+- Geographic concentration in certain markets.

 Opportunities